Dynamical thermal instability in highly supersonic outflows: Dynamical TI

-\eqref{eq:heat3} can be used to gauge if the rate of adiabatic cooling, now expressed in dimensionless form via the ratio $r_0/\lambda_\rho$, is so high that the flow cannot remain on the S-curve.
+\eqref{eq:heat3} can now be used to gauge if the rate of adiabatic cooling (quantified by the ratio $r_0/\lambda_\rho$) is so high that the flow cannot remain on the S-curve.
 In the absence of heat advection, this will evidently be the case when $|\lambda_\rho| \gtrsim r_0$, for then $t_{\rm dyn}/t_{\rm th} \lesssim 1$.
 Indeed, the RW flowtube has $\lambda_\rho \approx -r/2$, and thus $t_{\rm dyn}/t_{\rm th} \approx 2 (\gamma-1) r_0/r$ by \eqref{eq:heat3}.
 It is now a priori evident why `tracks' of the RW solution on the phase diagram must fall increasingly below the S-curve at larger $r$: in \eqref{eq:heat}, net radiative heating is needed to balance the strong adiabatic cooling.
 The black dashed line in the right panel of Fig.~\ref{fig:A0} is the relation $2 (\gamma-1) r_0/r$, which nearly equals $|t_{\rm dyn}/t_{\rm th}|$ in the RW case (orange curve) everywhere except for the innermost region, which on the phase diagram corresponds to the points along the S-curve.

 The behavior shown in Fig.~\ref{fig:A0} is clearly not conducive to placing gas in the TI zone.
 Therefore, one needs to consider additional physical processes that would allow gas to `climb' the S-curve.